mkhizemandz-commits/Fintech-Validation-Fraud-Prevention-Operations-Lab/04_Customer_Support/support_scenarios.md

 3. Check the current application status.
 4. Explain what can and cannot be confirmed.
 5. Give the customer the next available step.
+6. Document relevant information from the interaction.
-6. Escalate if the case is outside my authority or appears to be experiencing a system issue.
+7. Escalate if the case is outside my authority or appears to involve a system issue.

 ### Communication principle